 Dr. Paul Hare

-Senior Teaching Fellow in Italian, School of Humanities, University of Strathclyde.
+Senior Teaching Fellow in Italian and Year Abroad Coordinator, School of Humanities.

-- Design, delivery and assessment of modules in Italian language and Italian history for BA (Honours) and MA courses, as well as bespoke classes in commercial Italian, for students of the university’s Business School.
+- Design, delivery and assessment of modules in Italian language and Italian history for BA (Honours), MIBML and CCEd programmes.

 - Creation and maintenance of class pages for individual modules on the university’s virtual learning environment, including interactive activities used for continuous assessment.

-- Pastoral and academic advice to undergraduate students.
+- Pastoral and academic advice to undergraduate student.

 - Successful reintroduction, development and management of the Certificate of Continuing Education in Italian (evening degree programme), following the creation of a viable business plan approved at faculty level.

 - Management and academic coordination of the compulsory year abroad for students of modern languages on the BA (Honours) programme.

 - Editor of The Scottish Languages Review, an online journal published by SCILT.

 - Organisation of international connferences at different stages of Generation Global ERASMUS+ programme.